-Reddit Has 'Quarantined' Popular Pro-Trump Thread Over Violent Threats
+Reddit Has 'Quarantined' Popular Pro-Trump Forum Over Violent Threats

 Reddit, the self-proclaimed "front page of the Internet," is restricting a forum that is wildly popular among some of President Trump's core fans.